PatrickTorgerson/ego/overview.md

 print "{p.name}" // Horatio Slim
 ```

-structs can be destructured into tuples,
+Structs can be destructured into tuples,
 and tuples can be structured into structs

 ```go